qaisbayabani/SCRCPY-C-Sharp-Client/README.md

 clientformyserver.cs contain PC client for the server written by me

+pc server port opening and connecting to mobile phoen port and converting the received Mobile phone screen caputred to image again on PC is main aim of clientformyserver.cs

 sra6.java contain server written by me delivering screen capture of mobile phone screen TO the pc client without using ADB commands.
 This server has tehnically killed the SCRCPY